raamdev/HipChat-CLI/README.md

-## HipChat CLI (Command-line Interface)
+## HipChat CLI (Command Line Interface)

-Command-line tool for HipChat.
+Command-line tools for HipChat.
+Currently one.
 This command-line tool sends messages to a HipChat room.
 This tool currently supports all possible options that are made available in version 1 of the HipChat API.
 For further details, please see: <https://www.hipchat.com/docs/api/method/rooms/message>. *In addition, this tool also adds support for Markdown (optional).*

 #### Requirements